 Patients with a single missing tooth or even full arches of lost teeth benefit from receiving dental bridges or dentures.
 Tooth crowns, porcelain veneers, or dental bonding can cover and protect weakened, stained, or damaged teeth.
 Finally, our professional teeth whitening treatment can erase years of stains from the tooth enamel.

 What’s the difference between a pediatric dentist and a family dentist?

 A pediatric dentist is focused solely on dentistry for children.
 Family dentists are trained to provide care to patients of all ages.
 They’re able to treat all patients, whether they’re children or seniors.

-We recommend that you visit the dentist at least once every six months, no matter what the age.
-If you have more extensive oral health issues, we may advise you to come into the office more frequently.
+We recommend that you visit the dentist at least once every six months, regardless of age.
+If you have more extensive oral health issues, we may advise you to visit the office more frequently.

 How should I prepare for my dental appointment?

 Before your dentist appointment, it’s recommended that you avoid eating for a bit before the appointment.
 If there are food particles in your mouth, it’s harder to clean, and those particles can irritate your gums and the rest of your mouth.
 If you do eat, be sure to rinse out your mouth with water or mouthwash before your appointment.